VCCT-PROG7313-2025-G1/JoshuaWood_ST10296167_PROG7313_POE/README.md

 So if you're looking to start tracking and managing your expenses and budget in a way that's smart, simple, and actually enjoyable, Rand is the app for you.

+## New Features in Part 3

+> [!NOTE]
+> With Part 3, we've added a TON of new features to the app.

+When it came to integrating new features into our app we had to make some changes from the features initially outlined in our design document.
+We decided to stick with **real-time dynamic analytics**, but altered how we went about providing this, deciding to implement **personalized AI insights** onto the dashboard where users can easily receive financial advice personalized to their spending habits.
+Additionally we also implemented an **expense trends graph** where users can easily view and analyze their daily expenses.
+We also decided to make changes to our rewards feature outlined in the design document, deciding to instead implement a **user** **level and achievement system** feature for each user which provides a much needed gamification element to the app.
+Finally, we implemented **dark mode**, an additional feature not included in our design document, which allows users to choose between light and dark themes based on their personal preference.

+## **AI Spending Insights**

+---

+With **AI Spending Insights**, your finances drastically improve.
+This feature uses AI to analyze your spending habits, detect trends, and highlight unusual spikes, all to give you easy-to-understand, personalized advice that feels like it came from a financial coach.

+**Why It's Useful**

+* **Smarter recommendations, less effort**
+  You’ll get helpful, specific suggestions based on *your* habits.
+Providing a personalised experience.

+* **Feels like a financial coach**
+  Insights are personalized and human, not robotic.
+You’re nudged, not nagged.

+* **Builds trust with transparency**
+  When users see the app recognizing real patterns in their behavior and offering real value, it builds confidence and loyalty.

+* **Clear, not cluttered**
+  No more digging through graphs or charts.
+You get straightforward advice in natural language, so you always know where you stand.

+# **Expense Trends**

+---

+**Visualize your spending at a glance.**
+Our new **Expense Trends** graph helps users to stay on top of their daily spending by turning raw data into easy-to-read visuals.
+With just a glance, you can see how your expenses change day to day, track your habits, and spot unusual spikes.

+**Why It's Useful**

+* **Patterns made simple**
+  Instead of scrolling through endless lists, users can quickly identify trends in their spending.

+* **Better decisions, faster**
+  Seeing your habits visually helps you understand where your money goes, so you can make changes with confidence

+* **Stay consistent**
+  Daily trends encourage users to keep an eye on their habits, leading to better long-term financial behavior.

+# **User Level and Achievements**

+---

+**Finance just got a whole lot more fun.**
+With our new **User Level and Achievements** system, every action you take, whether it’s logging an expense, setting a goal, or organizing your categories, helps you earn experience points (XP) and level up.
+It’s like leveling up in a game.
+Grow from a rookie to a master budgeter\!

+**Why It's Useful**

+* **Progress with purpose**
+  Users love seeing visible progress.
+That’s why we give you a level, XP bar, and unlockable achievements to keep you motivated.

+* **Positive feedback loop**
+  Rewarding users with XP, gives users regular motivation to keep going.

+* **Discover more of the app**
+  Achievements push users to explore things like budgeting or goal-setting they might’ve skipped.

+# **Dark Mode**

+---

+**Comfort and customization, your way.**
+**Dark Mode** gives users the freedom to choose between light or dark themes based on their preferences and environment.

+**Why It's Useful**

+* **Reduces eye strain**
+  Perfect for low-light environments and night time use

+* **Modern and sleek**
+  Adds a polished, professional look that users appreciate

+* **User-friendly**
+  A visually comfortable experience tailored to your viewing preference.

 ## Features

 - Expense tracking